-- EBSCO eBook Accessibility User Guide and FAQs (https://connect.ebsco.com/s/article/EBSCO-eBook-Accessibility-Guide?language=en\US) - Contact Ryan Douthat at (804) 278-4217 or rdouthat@upsem.edu
+- EBSCO eBook Accessibility User Guide and FAQs (https://connect.ebsco.com/s/article/EBSCO-eBook-Accessibility-Guide?language=en_US) - Contact Ryan Douthat at (804) 278-4217 or rdouthat@upsem.edu

-C. Oxford/University Press Scholarship Online
+C. Oxford Academic Online

-- eBook chapters are in PDF format. - Oxford Scholarship Online books are available to one user at a time.
-If you are unable to access a particular title, wait for approximately one hour and try again. - Can be read in the browser by one user at a time using the Adobe reader or other PDF reader plugin. - Chapters may also be downloaded and printed.
+- eBook chapters are in PDF format. - o Oxford Academic eBooks are available to one user at a time.
+If you are unable to access a particular title, wait for approximately one hour and try again. - o Oxford Reference eBooks are available to an unlimited number of users at one time. - Can be read in the browser by one user at a time using the Adobe reader or other PDF reader plugin. - Chapters may also be downloaded and printed.